History of Georgia (country): Ottoman and Iranian domination

 the Persians sought to strengthen their position in the region.
 During the next 150 years, various eastern Georgian kings and nobles rose into rebellion, while others accepted Persian overlordship for various benefits.
 In 1616, Abbas I dispatched his troops to Georgia, aiming to suppress the Georgian revolt in Tbilisi.
 However, his soldiers met heavy resistance from the citizens of Tbilisi.
 Enraged, the Shah ordered a punitive massacre, resulting in the deaths of an estimated 130,000 to 200,000 people.
 Thousands of Georgians from the easternmost province of Kakheti were deported to Persia.
 During this conflict, Queen Ketevan was sent to negotiate with Abbas, but in an act of revenge for Georgia's stubbornness, the Persian Shah ordered the queen to renounce Christianity, and upon her refusal, had her tortured to death.
 By the 17th century, both eastern and western Georgia had sunk into poverty as the result of the constant warfare.
 The French traveller Jean Chardin, who visited the region of Mingrelia in 1671, noted the wretchedness of the peasants, the arrogance of the nobles and the ignorance of the clergy.

 These grave regional threats pushed local Georgian rulers to seek closer ties with Tsardom of Russia.
 In 1649, at the recommendation of its eastern Georgian counterparts, the Kingdom of Imereti sent ambassadors to the Russian royal court, with Russia returning the favor and sending its own ambassadors to Imereti in 1651.
 In the presence of these ambassadors, Alexander III of Imereti swore an oath of allegiance to Tsar Alexis of Russia on behalf of Imereti.
 However, internal conflicts among Georgian royalty continued and, although Alexander III briefly managed to control all of Western Georgia, this consolidation was short lived.
 By the time of his death in 1660, Western Georgia was still in a state of flux.
-In this chaotic period, Archil of Imereti was enthroned and deposed several times.
+In this chaotic period, Archil II was enthroned and deposed several times.
 His efforts to secure assistance from Russia and, later, Pope Innocent XII proved unsuccessful and he was finally exiled to Russia.
 Having given up on reclaiming the Imeretian throne, Archil's son Alexander, a friend of Peter the Great, dedicated himself to the Russian Imperial Army, where he rose to the second highest rank.